nader-dab/JustANinjaGame/README.md

 JustANinjaGame
 ==============

-A game I made using XNA and C#
+A side-scrolling shooter game made with the Microsoft XNA Framework.

+The game in action: http://www.youtube.com/watch?v=2Vc3gWiN17E